 Ms. Dunagan has been a Home Mortgage Assistant for 16 years.
 She has seen the devastation and financial burden that losing a spouse can have on a survivor and feels strongly about supporting the families of public-safety personnel who make the supreme sacrifice in service to their communities.
 She has a seven year-old daughter whom she is teaching to respect Public Safety officers and the importance of caring for the families of those who make the ultimate sacrifice.
 She was previously married to a police officer and has a brother-in-law who is a career firefighter.

-Dan Durham currently serves as a Senior Program Director with Air Evac Lifeteam in Campbellsville, KY.
-He has been a Paramedic for 21 years and previously served as the Director of Campbellsville-Taylor County Rescue.
+Dan Durham currently serves as a Senior Program Director with Air Evac Lifeteam in Campbellsville, Kentucky.
+He has been a Paramedic since 1994 and served as the Director of Campbellsville-Taylor County Rescue from 2004-2008.
 Mr. Durham previously served as a Detective with the Taylor County Sheriff's Office for seven years and with Campbellsville Police for four years.
 Since 1998, Dan has also served as pastor of the Stewart's Creek Baptist Church in Lebanon, Kentucky.
-He also currently works part-time with Marion County E.M.S. and Campbellsville-Taylor County E.M.S.
+He now also also serves as Chairman of the Kentucky EMS Memorial Foundation and as a member of the Supporting Heroes Memorial Team.